malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Walsh, K. S., McGovern, D. P., Clark, A., & O'Connell, R. G. (2020).
 Evaluating the neurophysiological evidence for predictive processing as a model of perception.
 Annals of the New York Academy of Sciences, 1464(1), 242–268. https://doi.org/10.1111/nyas.14321. ([full text](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7187369/))

+* Webb, T.W., Graziano, M.S.A.
+(2015).
+The attention schema theory: a mechanistic account of subjective awareness.
+Front.
+Psychol.
+6:500. doi:10.3389/fpsyg.2015.00500.

 * Whitmarsh, S., Oostenveld, R., Almeida, R., Lundqvist, D. (2017).
 Metacognition of attention during tactile discrimination.
 NeuroImage, Volume 147, Pages 121-129.

 * Winkielman, P.,  Schooler, J. (2012).
 Consciousness, metacognition, and the unconscious.
 In Fiske, S.T., Macrae, C.N.
 (Eds), The SAGE Handbook of Social Cognition.
 SAGE Publications Ltd. http://dx.doi.org/10.4135/9781446247631.n4

 * Wegner, D. M. and Wheatley, T. (1999).
 Apparent mental causation: sources of the experience of will.
 American Psychologist, 54: 480–492.

-* Wegner, D. M., 2002, The Illusion of Conscious Will, Cambridge, MA: MIT Press/Bradford.
+* Wegner, D. M. (2002).
+The Illusion of Conscious Will, Cambridge, MA: MIT Press/Bradford.

+* Wegner, D. M. (2003).
+The mind’s best trick: How we experience conscious will.
+Trends in Cognitive Sciences, 7(February (2)), 65–69.